 Check your credit report card annually

 Say a scammer has applied and opened three credit cards using your name and Social Security number.
-There’s no way for you to know this—unless you’re checking your credit report.
+There’s no way for you to know this—unless you’re checking your credit report summary.
 Verifying all the information on it every 12 months is the easiest way to find out if there are errant or fraudulent accounts listed on your credit history.

 Once a year, you can get a free credit report from each of the three major credit bureaus (Experian, TransUnion, Equifax) by going to AnnualCreditReport.com.
 Or, you can monitor your account on an on-going basis by clicking here.

 Know what to write on the back of your card

 Sign the back of your credit card and it’s much easier for a thief to copy your name.
 Leave the signature area blank and a criminal could forge your name and start racking up charges on it.
 But this doesn’t mean you should leave the white strip blank, either.
 Instead, write “Ask me for photo ID.”
 This method is the safest option because in most situations, it requires the cardholder’s driver’s license in order to complete the purchase.
 (If the strip is blank, a store clerk is supposed to ask for identification.)